GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 #### Make address forms flexible {:flexible-address}

-Don't force users to [shoe-horn](https://en.wikipedia.org/wiki/Shoehorn#Turn_of_phrase) their address into form fields that don't fit.
+Don't force users to try to squeeze their address into form fields that don't fit.

 For example, don't insist on a house number and street name in separate inputs, since many addresses don't use that format, and incomplete data can break browser autofill.